Daly Cherry-Evans: 2020

-Cherry-Evans was selected by Queensland once again for the 2020 State of Origin series.
-Queensland would go on to shock a highly fancied New South Wales side 2–1.
-Before the series had begun, some NSW media outlets described the 2020 Queensland team as the worst ever Maroons side.
+In November 2020, Cherry-Evans captained QLD to a famous series victory in the 2020 State of Origin series.
+His first series win as captain.
+Queensland defeating a highly fancied New South Wales side 2–1.
+Before the series had begun, NSW ex-players including former NSW captain Paul Gallen and NSW media outlets described the 2020 Queensland team as the worst ever Maroons side.
+Gallen said it was the worst Queensland team in 40 years.
 At the presentation ceremony following the conclusion of Game 3, Cherry-Evans said "On behalf of the worst ever Queensland team, thank you very much".